 That said, using high intensity sweeteners can boost your cravings for sweets, meaning you may end up using increasingly greater amounts of Splenda over time (

 They have different uses

 Stevia is often used in liquid form and added to beverages, desserts, sauces, soups, or salad dressings.
 It’s also sold in flavors like lemon-lime and root beer, which can be added to carbonated water to make calorie-free sparkling beverages.

 Also, dried stevia leaves can be steeped in tea for a few minutes to sweeten it.
 Alternatively, if you grind dried leaves into a powder, you can make a syrup by boiling 1 teaspoon (4 grams) of the powder in 2 cups (480 mL) of water for 10–15 minutes and straining it with a cheesecloth.

 Regarding Splenda, research shows that sucralose is dangerous for baking and works best for sweetening beverages (

 Stevia is best used to sweeten beverages, desserts, and sauces, while Splenda is optimal for sweetening beverages.

 Both sweeteners are virtually calorie-free, but there are other considerations to be made regarding their long-term use.

-While sucralose itself and other non-nutritive sweeteners have not been shown to raise blood sugar, maltodextrin, which is found in Splenda and some stevia blends, can cause spikes in blood sugar in some people (
+While sucralose itself and other non-nutritive sweeteners have not been shown to raise blood sugar, maltodextrin, which is found in Splenda and some stevia blends, can cause sugar spikes or decrease insulin sensitivity in some people (